Schema Markup Example

 1. Search Rankings

 Google's primary index is mobile.
-If your mobile site is slow, poorly designed, or hard to navigate, your rankings suffer significantly.
+If your mobile site is slow, poorly designed, or hard to navigate, your rankings take a real hit.

 2. Conversions

 Mobile users convert better on mobile-optimized sites.
-Unoptimized mobile experiences have 30-40% higher bounce rates.
+Unoptimized mobile experiences run 30-40% higher bounce rates.

 3. Core Web Vitals

 Google measures page speed, responsiveness, and stability.
-These directly impact rankings.
-Mobile sites must be fast.
+These directly affect rankings.
+Mobile sites have to be fast.

 Mobile Design Principles